Chern Classes and Compatible Power Operations in Inertial K-theory: Background material

 \subsection{Inertial products, Chern characters, and inertial pairs}

-We review here the results from \cite{EJK:12a}, defining a generalization of orbifold cohomology, obstruction bundles, age grading, and stringy Chern character, by defining \emph{inertial products} on $K_G(\IGX )$ and $A^*_G(\IGX )$ using \emph{inertial pairs} $(\R,\cs)$, where $\R$ is a $G$-equivariant vector bundle on $\II_G X$ and $\cs\in K_G(\IGX)_\nq$ is a non-negative class satisfying certain compatibility properties.
+We review here the results from \cite{EJK:12a}, defining a generalization of orbifold cohomology, obstruction bundles, age grading, and stringy Chern character, by defining \emph{inertial products} on $K_G(\IGX )$ and $A^*_G(\IGX )$ using \emph{inertial pairs} $(\R,\cs)$, where $\R$ is a $G$-equivariant vector bundle on $\II_G X$ and $\cs\in K_G(\IGX)_\nq$ is a nonnegative class satisfying certain compatibility properties.

-For each such pair, there is also a rational grading in Chow, and a Chern character ring homomorphism.
+For each such pair, there is also a rational grading on the total Chow group, and a Chern character ring homomorphism.
 There are many inertial pairs, and hence there are many associative inertial products on $K_G(\IGX )$ and $A^*_G(\IGX )$ with rational gradings and Chern character ring homomorphisms.
 The orbifold products on $K(I\ix)$ and $A^*(I\ix)$ and the Chern character homomorphism of \cite{JKK:07} are a special case, as is the virtual product of \cite{GLSUX:07}.

-\begin{df} If $\R$ is a vector bundle on $\II_G X$ we define products on $A^*_G(\IGX )$ and $K_G(\IGX )$ via the following formula:
+\begin{df} If $\R$ is a vector bundle on $\II_G X$, we define products on $A^*_G(\IGX )$ and $K_G(\IGX )$ via the following formula:

-where $x,y \in A^*_G(\IGX )$ (respectively $K_G(\IGX )$) where $\mu \colon \II_GX \to \IGX$ is the composition map and $e_1, e_2 \colon \II_GX \to \IGX$ are the evaluation maps. \end{df}
+where $x,y \in A^*_G(\IGX )$ (respectively $K_G(\IGX )$), where $\mu \colon \II_GX \to \IGX$ is the composition map, and $e_1, e_2 \colon \II_GX \to \IGX$ are the evaluation maps. \end{df}